SHRI KRIPALU KUNJ ASHRAM

 bhurj taru sam sant krpaala . par hit sah nit vipati vishaala

 All living beings desire for that happiness, which is ever lasting, ever increasing and ever new.
-Scriptures tell us that since beginningless time, all actions of all living beings have been motivated by the sole desire to attain that happiness.
+Scriptures tell us that since beginningless time, all karma of all jeev have been motivated by the sole desire to attain that happiness [1].
 The moment an individual soul attains that bliss, it remains forever absorbed in that bliss and there would be no need for that soul to ever perform any actions.

 If this is so, then after attaining God realization, the saints should not perform any actions.
 Yet, we see God-realized saints tirelessly performing actions and working hard just like us material beings.